Belloche/DraftShare/Journal.md

 4-26-21

 I overhauled css based on the NFL logo, so instead of gross green and grey it uses red and blue.

+4-27-21

+I added a UserPage but it just gets a 500 Internal Server Error.
+It might be something with findByPropertyEqual.